-This application note is intended to give some guidance as to the use of quartz crystals in time-keeping applications.
+This application note is intended to give some guidance as to the use of quartz crystals in time keeping applications.

-The standard circuit used to achieve oscillation of a crystal is the pierce oscillator circuit (see Figure 1).
-Here the crystal is placed in the feedback loop of an inverting amplifier (U1), which can be a simple inverting buffer with a resistor (R1) between the input and output to force the buffer to become a high gain amplifier.
-At resonance the crystals capacitive and inductive impedance cancel out and leave only the resistive impedance, this occurs at 180° phase, it is for this reason that an inverting amplifier is necessary to achieve a 360° phase shift in the feedback loop.
+The standard circuit used to achieve oscillation of a crystal is the Pierce oscillator circuit (see Figure 1).
+Here the crystal is placed in the feed back loop of an inverting amplifier (U1), which can be a simple inverting buffer with a resistor (R1) between the input and output to force the buffer to become a high gain amplifier.
+At resonance the crystals capacitive and inductive impedance cancel out and leave only the resistive impedance, this occurs at 180 °C phase, it is for this reason that an inverting amplifier is necessary to achieve a 360 °C phase shift in the feed back loop.

-A further resistor (R2) is necessary to limit the current through the feedback loop.
-The circuit is very sensitive therefore needs to be buffered (U2) from any external influence.
+A further resistor (R2) is necessary to limit the current through the feed back loop.
+The circuit is very sensitive therefor needs to be buffered (U2) from any external influence.

-The capacitors (C1 and C2) plus the stray capacitance of the PCB plus the stray capacitance of the input and output pins of the buffers must be added together.
-This combined value gives the capacitance element which is seen by the crystal, which is called Capacitive Load (CL) and must equal the CL of the crystal datasheet.
+The capacitors (C1 and C2) plus the stray capacitance of the PCB plus the stray capacitance of the input and output pins of the buffers must be added together, this combined value gives the capacitance element which is seen by the crystal, this is called Capacitive Load, CL, and must equal the CL of the crystal data sheet.
 The correct way to add these values is as follows:

-$\frac{C1 \times C2}{C1 + C2} + CStray = CL$
+$$\frac{C1 \times C2}{C1 + C2} + CStray = CL$$

 Any discrepancy in CL will cause a frequency offset.
-Therefore, it is important that the values C1 and C2 are constant.
+Therefore it is important that the values C1 and C2 are constant.
 For this reason it is recommended to use NPO COG or similar low temperature coefficient capacitors.

 The circuit given in Figure 1 can be made using a standard 4060 IC in which the crystal is connected across pins 10 and 11 and the frequency can be seen at pin 9.
 Values for components will vary depending on the specific crystal used, but the following values have been found to be a good starting place for further experimentation.
-R1: 1 M Ω , R2: 1 k Ω .
+R1: $1 \text{ M}\Omega$, R2: $1 \text{ k}\Omega$.
+Stray capacitance on the IC can vary significantly dependent on manufacturer and PCB stray is down to the design.
+A starting figure of 6 pF for total stray capacitance is not unreasonable.
+Therefore, for a crystal with a known CL of 16 pF values for C1 and C2 should be around 20 pF each.